Futsal Canadian Championship

-Futsal Canadian Championship is the futsal year end national club competition hosted by Canada Soccer.
+Futsal Canadian Championship is the futsal national club competition.
 Its first year featured two clubs from Quebec and Ontario in 2015.
-The competition is under the authority of the Canada Soccer Association and adheres to the FIFA Futsal Laws Of The Game.
+The competition is under the authority of the Canada Soccer Association.

 The inaugural season was played in 2015 at Centre d'éducatif des adultes Outremont with only two clubs participating: Futsal Club Toronto and Albiceleste.
-The most recent edition featured eight clubs in 2019 and was won by Toronto Idolo, who are the most successful club in the competition's history.
+The most recent edition featured eight clubs in 2019 and was won by Toronto Idolo.
 The 2020 and 2021 tournaments were cancelled due to the COVID-19 pandemic.